Celo Dollar (CUSD) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Celo Dollar Historical Price

-According to the latest data gathered on Celo Dollar live price page, the current price of Celo Dollar is 1.0USD.
-The circulating supply of Celo Dollar(CUSD) is 35.55M CUSD , giving it a market capitalization of $35.57M.
+According to the latest data gathered on Celo Dollar live price page, the current price of Celo Dollar is 0.999588USD.
+The circulating supply of Celo Dollar(CUSD) is 35.55M CUSD , giving it a market capitalization of $35.56M.

 The Celo Dollar Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of CUSD based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.